Helperbird/website/src/pages/help/features/how-to-change-the-word-spacing-on-any-website.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Word spacing
+featureDescription:
-featureDescription: Learn how to customize word spacing on web pages using Helperbird.
+  Learn how to customize word spacing on web pages using Helperbird.
 This guide shows you how to easily adjust the space between words for a more comfortable and readable text layout.
 date: 2022-11-02
+headerTags:
-headerTags: [
+  [
+    {
+      tag: 'how-to-turn-on-word-spacing-in-helperbird',
+      title: 'How to Turn On Word Spacing in Helperbird' },
+    {
+      tag: 'how-to-adjust-word-spacing-in-helperbird',
-  { tag: "how-to-turn-on-word-spacing-in-helperbird", title: "How to Turn On Word Spacing in Helperbird" }, { tag: "how-to-adjust-word-spacing-in-helperbird", title: "How to Adjust Word Spacing in Helperbird" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-more-help", title: "Need More Help?" }
+      title: 'How to Adjust Word Spacing in Helperbird' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
   ]

 tags: features
 url: help/how-to-change-the-word-spacing-on-any-website/
 permalink: help/how-to-change-the-word-spacing-on-any-website/
 ---

 ## How to Turn On Word Spacing in Helperbird